RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 7) Restart the VM to allow the above fstab changes to take effect.

+8) When VM is shutdown, setup the Setting --> Network to have 'Adapter' to have 'Bridged Adapter' and configure with connection used to reach the router connected to the BBBs.

-8) To setup the usrquota and grpquota files, run the following.
+9) To setup the usrquota and grpquota files, run the following.
    The last line provides feedback that the quota is setup.
 ```
 sudo apt-get install quota -y